-Huskies are adventurous souls and love nothing more than to run, dig, jump around, roll around, and pretty much anything else to do with the outdoors.
+Huskies are adventurous souls and love nothing more than to run, dig, jump, roll around, and get pretty filthy.

 When left unattended, Huskies will find parts of your yard you never knew existed.
 There can be all sorts of dirt and muck in your yard from general dirt, other animal poop, or even the odd dead bird.
 Who knows!

 So first, have a sweep of your Husky’s coat to find any dirt or unwanted muck.
 Please do not suddenly rush to bathe them, I will cover more about bathing later.